Object-Based Mixing

 Fulcrum One provides an OSC control interface to allow bidirectional control of object-based mixing sources using the Open Sound Control protocol.
 Controls are available under the project Settings screen.

-To use OSC, toggle the "OSC Enabled" switch to the on position.
+To use OSC, toggle the "OSC Enabled" switch to the On position.
 The system will report the IP address and port that it is using to listen for OSC commands.

 One will only listen to and respond to OSC clients that are explicitly listed in the Clients list, so you must add any clients to the list to participate in OSC communications.
 Controls are provided to separately enable send and receive for each client, to set the sending format, to group payloads, and to perform coordinate transformations.
-Messages received from any client are rebroadcast to other clients, with coordinate transformations in place on a per-client basis.
+Messages received from any client are rebroadcast to other clients with coordinate transformations in place on a per-client basis.
 This allows you to keep multiple OSC clients in sync with the One application and your OBM scene.

 Supported Dialects